 - Odoo comes with customizable project management and timesheets options, it has inbuilt Invoicing and Project management features.

-- Odoo comes with full-featured Accounting software which includes VoIP integration including an option to send mass mailings and links tracking.
+- Odoo comes with full-featured Accounting software which includes VoIP integration including an option to send mass mailings and link tracking.

-- Odoo comes with inbuilt CRM which does accurate forecasting and shows a real-time overview.
+- Odoo comes with an inbuilt CRM which does accurate forecasting and shows a real-time overview.